Faulty Successive Cancellation Decoding of Polar Codes for the Binary Erasure Channel: Numerical results

 \section{Numerical results}

 In this section we provide some numerical results to explore the process $\epsilon _{s,\delta}$, as well as the FER performance of polar codes constructed based on this process.
-Moreover, we use the FER bounds derived in Section~\ref{sec:fer} in order to find the optimal blocklength for polar a polar code under faulty SC decoding and we explore the effectiveness of the unequal error protection scheme described in Section~\ref{sec:protection}.
+Moreover, we use the FER bounds derived in Section~\ref{sec:fer} in order to find the optimal blocklength for a polar code under faulty SC decoding and we explore the effectiveness of the unequal error protection scheme described in Section~\ref{sec:protection}.

-\paragraph*{Remark} Most of the results in this section are persented for a decoder erasure probability of $\delta = 10^{-6}$.
+\paragraph*{Remark} We note that most of the results in this section are presented for a decoder erasure probability of $\delta = 10^{-6}$.
 From Property~\ref{property:geqdelta}, we know that the erasure probability of the synthetic channels is lower bounded by $\delta$.
 Moreover, from \eqref{eqn:ub}, we know that the frame error rate is upper bounded by the sum of the erasure probabilities of the synthetic channels used to transmit information.
 In the numerical experiments we did, we saw that the same number also provides a good lower bound for most code rates.
+Moreover, the first numerical results are also provided for $\delta = 10^{-4}$ and they show that the behavior of the decoder does not seem to change fundamentally for different values of $\delta$.
 Thus, have we selected $\delta = 10^{-6}$ as this leads to frame error rates that are practically relevant for the blocklengths that we have considered.